apache/spark/docs/running-on-mesos.md

   <td>
     Set the list of volumes which will be mounted into the Docker image, which was set using
     <code>spark.mesos.executor.docker.image</code>.
 The format of this property is a comma-separated list of
-    mappings following the form passed to <tt>docker run -v</tt>.
+    mappings following the form passed to <code>docker run -v</code>.
 That is they take the form:

     <pre>[host_path:]container_path[:ro|:rw]</pre>
   </td>